by Drew Steffens | 4 min. read

 The Power of Convenience

-A far cry from the poorhouses and tenements that housed the elderly in the early 20th century, today’s retirees are choosing communities and housing that accommodate them as they age.
+A far cry from the poorhouses and tenements that housed the elderly in the early 20th century, today’s retirees are choosing comfortable communities and housing that accommodates them as they age.
 Seniors are seeking communities that offer an active lifestyle and sense of connection to family and neighbors.
 While many retirement communities tout these features, traditional models and secluded locations make them less appealing to today’s retirees.